 Hristina Susak (born 1996) has been composing since she was eight.
 At the age of seven she started playing the violin and soon after that the piano.

 In 2013 (aged 17), she started her studies in the field of composition at the University of Music and Performing arts in Vienna.
-In 2019 she graduated in Music Theory and in January 2022 she is finishing her Composition Studies in the class of Prof. Iris ter Schiphorst at the same university.
+In 2019 she graduated in Music Theory and in 2022 in Composition in the class of Prof. Iris ter Schiphorst at the same university.
+From October 2022 she studies Composition Mesiterklasse (postgraduate studies) in the class of Prof. Mark Andre in Dresden.
 She was awarded with the Prize of the City of Vienna for the section of music for the year 2021.

 From October 2021 she teaches “Tonsatz” at Hochschule für Musik und Theater Leipzig.
 2021 she was selected as one of four winners of the Call for Scores from PHACE Ensemble and Ö1 Vienna.
 She also won Second Prize at the 3rd International Composers Competition “New Music Generation 2021”.